-Note: All units of measurement are by weight.
+All units of measurement are by weight.
 Make sure you run this through a lye calculator to verify the specific amount of lye needed.
 I always do this when making soap, no matter how reliable the recipe.
-I also like to play with the types of oils.
+Feel free to play with the types of oils in this soap.
 I like to add Vitamin E oil to everything, so feel free to alter as desired, so long as you aren’t a newbie.

 Weigh out 3.88 ounces of sodium hydroxide into a small container and carefully pour into the cool tea or water.
 Stir with a heavy duty rubber or silicone spatula until dissolved.
 Always pour lye into liquid, and not the other way around.
 I always perform this step in the garage using a glass mason jar.
 Being outside lessens the fumes getting into my lungs.
 Allow the lye solution to cool to around 90 to 110 degrees Fahrenheit.

 While the lye cools, measure out the oils, by weight, and place them in a stainless steel or enamel-lined pot.
 (Never use aluminum.)
 Remove a tablespoon or two from the combined oils, place into a small bowl, and stir coloring powder into this portion.
 Set the colored oil aside for later.

 Gently heat the pan of oils over a low burner until they’re around 90 to 110 degrees.

 While the oil heats and the lye cools, prepare your mold(s).
 (This makes approx. 3 lbs.)
 When the lye solution and oils are roughly in the same temperature range, you’re ready to combine them together

 Pour the lye solution into the oil.
 Using an immersion blender, start combining the two mixtures, working toward “trace”.
 When your soap reaches trace, stir in the small amount of reserved colored oil until thoroughly mixed.
 Pour the raw soap into the prepared mold.